 Vermont – Illegal

 Although Vermont legalized recreational cannabis, it will take years for sales to begin.
-Indeed, state regulators have until October 2022 to issue licenses.
 Therefore, you can’t even buy recreational weed for yourself at present.

 Washington, D.C. – Illegal